nodejitsu/handbook/content/articles/a-quickstart/faq.md

     jitsu users forgot :username

 where `:username` is your username.
-Alternately, go to <http://webops.nodejitsu.com/> and click the "login" link then search for the link like "Did you by any chance forget your password?", where you will be prompted for your username.
+Alternately, go to <http://webops.nodejitsu.com/> and click the "login" link; then search for the link "Did you by any chance forget your password?", where you will be prompted for your username.
 Either process will send you an email with further instructions.

 <hr>
 ## "Is there a cheatsheet somewhere?"